VHS is not selling the aircraft.

 Financial model available in investor materials.

-Vertiports, Private Pads, and Certified Access Nodes
+Vertiports, Private Pads, and Approved Access Nodes

 VHS is not limited to downtown rooftop vertiports.
-It is designed around certified access nodes — public vertiports, airport vertiports, hospital pads, rural emergency sites, corporate campuses, logistics hubs, and approved private landing areas that meet defined safety, communication, identity, reservation, and transition-volume requirements.
+It is designed around approved access nodes — public vertiports, airport vertiports, hospital pads, rural emergency sites, corporate campuses, logistics hubs, and approved private landing areas that meet defined safety, communication, identity, reservation, and transition-volume requirements.

 A private pad may allow an aircraft to take off or land under applicable aviation rules, but that does not automatically grant access to a structured VHS corridor.
 In VHS, the rule is simple: